Unique business idea: The story of Plants in a Box

 - When sales tripled during the pandemic, Plants in a Box swiftly and successfully adapted to meet demand.

-The revolutionary idea to send live plants by way of post came to life when co-founders and self-proclaimed “plant nerds,” Elle, Dave and Debbie Prince saw an opportunity in an under-served market.
+The revolutionary idea to start shipping live plants came to life when co-founders and self-proclaimed “plant nerds,” Elle, Dave and Debbie Prince saw an opportunity in an under-served market.

 “We noticed that younger consumers were eager to learn about gardening but weren’t being shown how,” says Debbie.
 “We wanted Plants in a Box to make choosing house plants as simple as picking out your next outfit for Splendour in the Grass.”